-In order to explain what the LTMs technique consists in we need to recall on the one hand the original setting of linked twist maps, as studied for instance in [5, 31, 32], with the corresponding assumptions of smoothness, preservation of Lebesgue measure and monotonicity of the angular speed with respect to the radial coordinate, and on the other hand the Stretching Along the Paths (henceforth, SAP) method, developed in the planar case in [21, 22] and extended to higher dimensional frameworks in [29].
-The SAP method is a topological technique that allows to show the existence of fixed points, periodic points and chaotic dynamics for continuous maps that expand the arcs along one direction and that are defined on sets homeomorphic to the unit cube in Euclidean spaces.
-The context of LTMs represents a geometrical framework in which it is possible to employ the SAP method in view of proving, as done e.g. in [24, 30], the presence of the trademark features of chaos, such as sensitive dependence on initial conditions and positive topological entropy.
-In more detail, by a Linked Twist Map we mean the composition of two twist maps, acting each on an annulus, with the two annuli being linked together, i.e., crossing in the two-dimensional case along two (or more) planar
+In order to explain the LTMs technique we need to recall, on the one hand, the original setting of linked twist maps, as studied, for instance, in [16-18], with the corresponding assumptions of smoothness, preservation of Lebesgue measure and monotonicity of the angular speed with respect to the radial coordinate, and, on the other hand, the Stretching Along the Paths (henceforth, SAP) method, developed in the planar case in [19,20] and extended to higher dimensional frameworks in [21].
+The SAP method is a topological technique that allows the existence of fixed points, periodic points and chaotic dynamics for continuous maps that expand the arcs along one direction and that are defined on sets homeomorphic to the unit cube in Euclidean spaces.
+The context of LTMs represents a geometrical framework in which it is possible to employ the SAP method in view of proving, as done, for example, in [22,23], the presence of the trademark features of chaos, such as sensitive dependence on initial conditions and positive topological entropy.
+In more detail, by a Linked Twist Map we mean the composition of two twist maps, each acting on an annulus, with the two annuli linked together, i.e., crossing in the two-dimensional case along two (or more) planar sets homeomorphic to the unit square, that we call generalized rectangles.
+Since our approach is purely topological, different from that in [16-18], we just need a twist condition on the boundary of the two linked annuli, similar to what is required in the Poincaré-Birkhoff fixed point theorem.